SettleMint

 Target recordConfirms the asset, identity, feed, or role being changed.

-Read-only checks performedShows which DALP state the assistant inspected before proposing the action.
+Read-only checks performedShows which DALP state the assistant inspected before proposing the operation.

 Proposed command or MCP tool inputLets a human review the exact operation before execution.